swentel/indieweb/README.md

 ## Drush commands

-- indieweb-send-webmentions: handles the queue for sending webmentions
+- indieweb-send-webmentions (isw): handles the queue for sending webmentions
-- indieweb-get-webmentions-from-webmention-io (wgwwio): allows you to get webmentions for one url and optionally save them if they do not exist yet.
+- indieweb-get-webmentions-from-webmention-io (iwio): allows you to get webmentions for one url and optionally save them if they do not exist yet.

 ## Want to help out ?